Tips for a Perfect Water Outing August 28 2015, 0 Comments

 My Captain, My Captain!

-I’M HAPPY TO REPORT THAT YOUR CAPTAIN OF HEY MON SANIBEL, ME, CAPTAIN PETER ROGERS, HAS A MASTER CAPTAIN’S LICENSE WITH THE USCG.
-THEREFORE, I AM LEGALLY ABLE TO TAKE OUT GROUPS OF ALL SIZES.
+I'M HAPPY TO REPORT THAT YOUR CAPTAIN OF HEY MON SANIBEL, ME, CAPTAIN PETER ROGERS, HAS A MASTER CAPTAIN LICENSE WITH THE USCG.
+THEREFORE, I HAVE MORE ON-THE-WATER EXPERIENCE THAN MOST CAPTAINS IN THE AREA.

 While I won’t go into any more detail, there are other licenses that one has to acquire through the state of Florida.
 One is for the boat and others are for becoming a certified and legal Fishing Guide.
 In the case of qualifying as a Florida Guide of any kind (Charter Captain), a person must have a US Coast Guard license to start with.